KnightCTF 2024 - Writeup

 Flag: KCTF{mul71_l4y3r3d_57360_ec4dacb5}

+We are given an image and WAV audio file to investigate.
 Analyzing the metadata of the image file, an encoded message can be found.
-It is probably a hint to find the flag, so I did some research and came across a blog on audio steganography with the tool called DeepSound
+It is probably a hint to find the flag, so I did some research and came across a blog on audio steganography with DeepSound, kinda sus since it closely reassembles the challenge and the hint given.

 Flag Hunt!
 [Steganography]